-The city of Detroit is the true definition of the quote “if you can make it here then you can make it anywhere”.
-The streets within the Detroit ghetto have created and produced a number of entrepreneurs, businessmen, and hustlers, and not just the stereotype of Detroit gangs and drug dealers.
+The city of Detroit is the true definition of the quote “If you can make it here, then you can make it anywhere.”
+The streets within the Detroit ghetto have created and produced a number of entrepreneurs, businessmen, and hustlers, and not just the stereotypes of Detroit gangs members and drug dealers.

-A city that is mostly divided between the East Side and West Side, while there are other sections like the Southwest or Highland Park and the North End, the East and West sides hold the majority of the population, which means the two sides hold the majority of the streets.
+The city of Detroit is divided between the East Side and West Side.
+While there are other sections, like the Southwest, Highland Park, and the North End, the East Side and West Side hold the majority of the population, which means the two sides hold the majority of the streets.

-Before the 1970s, the Italian Mob, also known as the Detroit Partnership, had the most control in Detroit from the beginning of the Prohibition to the height of the heroin trade.
+Before the 1970s, the Italian Mob, also known as the Detroit Partnership, had the most control in the streets of Detroit, from the beginning of Prohibition to the height of the heroin trade.
 Between the 1970s and the 2000s, a new era of Detroit came into effect, in which the streets of the Detroit ghetto created a number of hustlers in the form of Young Boys Incorporate, Black Mafia Family, Pony Down, Cash Flow Posse, Dog Pound, and many more.

-Most know of the activities of Detroit kingpins, especially out of state law enforcement and authorities who for the past few decades have had to deal with plenty of Detroit residents who make the out of state trip to double or triple profits as this has been occurring since about the 1980s.
+Most know of the activities of Detroit kingpins, especially out of state law enforcement and authorities who for the past few decades have had to deal with plenty of Detroit residents who make the out of state trip to double or triple their profits, which has been occurring since around the 1980s.

 In a city of hustlers there cannot be a shortage of street legends.
-While the Italian Mob once controlled the city, things started to change with the likes of Blaze Marzette, who was one of the first true legends of the city’s underworld during the 1960s.
-The 1970s was when things took off for the city.
-Frank Nitti and Murder Row and the West Side’s own Young Boys Incorporated who allegedly made millions through the 1970s and the early 1980s.
+While the Italian Mob once controlled the city, things started to change with the likes of Blaze Marzette, one of the first true legends of the city’s underworld during the 1960s.
+During the 1970s is when the transition began to occur with the Italian Mob taking a back seat to Detroit’s street activity, led by the likes of Frank Nitti and Murder Row and the West Side’s Young Boys Incorporated, who allegedly made millions through the 1970s and the early 1980s.

-As the crack era entered the city the number of Detroit kingpins and street crews increased.
-Big Ed, Maserati Rick, who received his name for his purchase of lavish and exotic possessions, Pony Down, a group of youths that were quite similar to YBI of the 70s, D. Holloway, who was more of an old school hustler with multiple revenue streams, and the Chambers Brothers whose ambitious hustling tactics led them high profits but also their downfall.
+As the crack era entered the city, the number of Detroit kingpins and street crews increased.
+Big Ed, Maserati Rick, Pony Down, a group of youths that were quite similar to YBI of the 70s, D. Holloway, who was more of an old school hustler with multiple revenue streams, and the Chambers Brothers, whose ambitious hustling tactics led them high profits, but also led them to their downfall.

-The following years into the 1990s and 2000s, the city would see a number of ‘hood celebrities and hustlers who would profit much more, in the case of Powell Brothers, and much less than the previous generations.
-The most famous of all-time would have to be two brothers from the West Side’s Puritan Avenue, Big Meech and Southwest T. From the West Side of Detroit to becoming a nationwide crew, BMF was one of the largest groups of righteous hustlers to come out of any city.
+The following years, into the 1990s and 2000s, the city would see a number of hood celebrities and hustlers who would profit much more, in the case of the Powell Brothers, and much less than the previous generations.
+The most famous were the two brothers from the West Side’s Puritan Avenue, Big Meech and Southwest T. From the West Side of Detroit, to becoming a nationwide crew, BMF was one of the largest groups of righteous hustlers to ever come out of the urban communities of any American city.

 One hustle that was big in the city was murder for hire, also known as taking hits.
-Some of the ones with the most notoriety were groups like the Brown Brothers and the Best Friends, who were around during the 1980s, or individuals like C. Jones, who was linked to over 50 homicides, and Chester Campbell.
-If Blaze Marzette was one of the first Detroit kingpins, then Chester Campbell was the city’s first true hitmen who worked as early as the 1950s.
+The most notable were groups like the Brown Brothers and the Best Friends, who were around during the 1980s, and individuals like C. Jones, who was linked to over 50 homicides, and Chester Campbell.
+If Blaze Marzette was one of the first Detroit kingpins, then Chester Campbell was the city’s first true hitmen, working as early as the 1950s.

 Today, the hustle of the streets within Detroit is still in effect.
-Whether its trap houses, which explains for some neighborhoods consisting of so many vacant lots due to the city demolishing known dope spots, or the occasional road trip, either cross state lines or smaller town in Michigan.
+Whether its trap houses, which explains for some neighborhoods consisting of many vacant lots due to the city demolishing known dope spots, or the occasional road trip crossing state lines.

-A city that is mostly divided between the East Side and West Side has an unknown future as as outsiders are buying up property throughout the city and numerous streets only consisting of 2 or 3 livable houses on the entire block.
+A city that is mostly divided between the East Side and West Side has an unknown future as as outsiders are buying up property throughout the city, and numerous streets only consists of 2 or 3 livable houses on the entire block.